SalishSeaCast/SOG/docs/SOGcommand.rst

 * :kbd:`max_concurrent_jobs`:

     The maximum number of jobs that may be run concurrently.
-    If the :kbd:`max_concurrent_jobs` key is ommitted its value defaults to 1 and the jobs will be processed sequentially.
+    If the :kbd:`max_concurrent_jobs` key is omitted its value defaults to 1 and the jobs will be processed sequentially.
     As a guide,
     the value of :kbd:`max_concurrent_jobs` should be less than or equal to the number of cores on the worker machine
-    (or perhaps the number of virtual cores on machines with hyper-threading).
+    (or the number of virtual cores on machines with hyper-threading).
+    See :ref:`SOG-BatchPerformance-section` for information on some tests of :command:`SOG batch` on various worker machines.

 * :kbd:`SOG_executable`: